yonkahlon/Zenject/README.md

 ## <a id="overview-of-the-zenject-api"></a>Overview Of The Zenject API

 What follows is a general overview of how DI patterns are applied using Zenject.
-For further documentation I highly recommend the sample project itself (a kind of asteroids clone, which you can find by opening "Extras/SampleGame/Asteroids.unity").
+For further documentation I highly recommend the sample project itself (a kind of asteroids clone, which you can find by opening "Zenject/OptionalExtras/SampleGame/Asteroids.unity").
 I would recommend using that for reference after reading over these concepts.

 You may also find the <a href="#cheatsheet">cheatsheet</a> at the bottom of this page helpful in understanding some typical usage scenarios.

-The unit tests may also be helpful to show usage for each specific feature (which you can find by extracting Extras/ZenjectUnitTests.zip)
+The unit tests may also be helpful to show usage for each specific feature (which you can find at `Zenject/OptionalExtras/UnitTests`)

 ## <a id="hello-world-example"></a>Hello World Example